Vorak-Tong/SteetCart_POS/README.md

 By: Tong Vorak & Lim Ieangzorng

 ## About Project
-This project is made as instructed by our lecturer to assess our understanding regarding understanding the use of stateful and stateless widget, layered architecture, good UI/UX design, and some system design thinking.
+This project is made as instructed by our lecturer to assess our understanding regarding the use of stateful and stateless widget, layered architecture, good UI/UX design, and some system design thinking.

 ### Description